TankObliterator/yo-mama-api/README.md

 ```
 https://yo-mama.tankobliterator.net
 ```
-> This URL made available on a best-effort basis.
+> This URL is made available on a best-effort basis.
 If you require reliability, please self-host the API.

 ### Categories